Pieris (Artogeia) mannii

 and doubtless will remain - a much more local and specialised butterfly

 The most obvious difference between southern small white and small white is the dark apical tip of the forewing.
 In southern small white this extends down the outer margin at least as far as the top of the black discal mark.
 In small white it does not extend this far down and is noticeably longer along the costa than the outer margin.
 Another useful point of distinction is the underside of the hindwing, which is more evenly and densely scaled in southern small white.
 The wings of southern small white are also more rounded, though this character should not be relied upon.
 Finally, if a very good view of the underside is had, the present species lacks a fork in v.7 near the tip of the forewing.

-Southern small whites appear as early as
+Southern small whites appear

 March in Switzerland, though usually slightly after the first small